-A specialised 4–6 week intervention for babies with faltering or concerning weight gain
+A specialised support package for babies with faltering or concerning weight gain

 For over a decade, I’ve worked specifically with babies whose weight gain is slow, inconsistent, or dropping across centiles.
 I support babies who are breastfed, bottle-fed, combination-fed, and those receiving NG feeds, working alongside medical teams where appropriate.